emmanuelparadis/allMST/Readme.md

 [1] 144
 ```

-We recall that the number of possible spanning trees (i.e., irrespective of their lengths) for a set of pairwise distances among $n$ observation is $n^{n - 2}$.
+We recall that the number of possible spanning trees (i.e., whatever their lengths) for a set of pairwise distances among $n$ observation is $n^{n - 2}$.
 There are 15 sequences in the woodmouse data:

 ```r
 R> 15^13